-The rebilling service consists of three key components:
+The rebilling service consists of three components:

 - Subscription – The actual recurring payment contract that was set up for a specific customer.

-The individual subscriptions can be created by either redirecting the customer to the Nuvei Checkout Page where the customer is presented with the details of the subscription plan and can enter their card details or choose a previously saved card or via the REST API method, which creates the subscription using previously stored card details.
+- Or, via the REST API method, which creates the subscription using previously stored card details.
 Any or all parameters of the Rebilling plan, which is used as template for the subscription, can be changed dynamically during its creation.

 When sending a recurring /payment request, include the

-"isRebilling":"0"– to indicate that this is the initial transaction.
+"isRebilling":"0"– to indicate that it is the initial transaction.

-"isRebilling":"1"– to indicate that this is a subsequent transaction.
+"isRebilling":"1"– to indicate that it is a subsequent transaction.

-The transactions can be performed using
+The transactions can be performed using the UPO’s